keatura/my-ordinary-vault-md/Andefaelt/Setting/Places/Countries/The Asyrian Empire/The Asyrian Empire.md

 # Asyrian Politics

-## The God-Kings, the Camillus Family
+# The God-Kings, the Camillus Family

+- Fariah Camillus was the first God-King, and unified Asyria.
+	- Tragically, towards the end of the conflict he died of a curse placed on him during a major battle, and was succeeded by his 8-year-old daughter, Turathil Camillus.
+Therefore the rest of the war was overseen by the then-Archbishop, Myron.

 ## The Current God-King,

-- Fariah Camillus

 # The Asyrian Church